The Ultimate Guide to Obtaining Your Florida Driver’s License: A Step-by-Step Journey to Driving Freedom

 Tips for staying calm and focused during the exam

 3. Take deep breaths – If you start feeling anxious or overwhelmed during the test, take deep breaths to calm yourself down.
-4. Focus on one question at a time – Don’t worry about the next question or how many questions are left.
+4. Focus on one question at a time – Don’t worry about the following question or how many questions are left.

 Behind-the-wheel training